 To help you make the most of your WordPress site, we’ve put together some of our top tips:

 Defining A Niche For Your Photography

 As a photographer, you probably have a particular passion – for photographing people, nature, architecture, or something else.
-It’s a good idea to build your reputation as a photographer specialising in one area, because people who buy your work once will know to come back to you for similar work in the future, and it’s a good way to stand out from other, more generic photographers.
+It’s a good idea to build your reputation as a photographer specializing in one area, because customers will know to come back to you for similar work in the future, and it’s a good way to stand out from other, more generic photographers.

-Another strategy is to align your passion with what the market wants to buy at a particular time, and that’s changeable – for example, have you noticed how many images have been popping up in 2022 featuring the national colours of Ukraine?
+Another strategy is to align your passion with what the market wants to buy at a particular time, and that’s changeable – for example, did you notice how many images popped up in 2022 featuring the national colors of Ukraine?
 During the COVID-19 pandemic, people wearing facemasks were in demand.
 You can use tools like Keywords Everywhere or SEMrush to research what people are looking for online.

-By contrast, there are some photographic themes that seem to endure forever.
-To identify what kinds of images people are buying, browse the top sellers on the stock photography sites (here are Shutterstock’s top-selling photos).
-You may be surprised by how unremarkable a lot of these images are, but there is clearly a common need for brands to visually articulate everyday activities like buying a car, buying a house or shopping online.
-Here’s a list of 20+ common photography niches – do any of them suit you?
+By contrast, there are some classic photographic themes.
+Just take a look at some of Shutterstock’s top-selling photos.
+You may be surprised by how unremarkable a lot of these images are, but there is clearly a common need for brands to visually articulate everyday activities like buying a car, buying a house, or shopping online.

 If you can manage to align your niche passion with market demand, you’ll be off to a good start.